A primary reason behind the popularity of R is the fact that one can create

 color = "blue", fill = "blue", alpha = 0.2) + scale_x_discrete(labels = c("1st",

-"2nd", "3rd")) + labs(x = "", y = "", title = "Mean of Normal Draws")
+"2nd", "3rd")) + labs(x = "", y = "", title = "Mean of Normal Draws")# Note: when producing a latex document with these plots, it is a better idea

 # to produce the plots individually and assemble them in latex. (more